Big Boys (band): Musical importance

 Big Boys are credited as well with the introduction of funk rhythms to hardcore punk, producing funk metal, an innovation influential on later bands such as Red Hot Chili Peppers, who actually opened up for the Big Boys in Hollywood, leading to Red Hot Chili Peppers being referred to as "the Little Big Boys".
 This credit is due in no small part to the addition of a horn section, the Impromptu Horns, spearheaded by Chris Gates' brother, Nathan.
 The Impromptu Horns played mainly local shows, and played on some of the funkiest tracks recorded by Big Boys.
 Horn players included Nathan Gates, David Kitto and Tim Kopra on trombones; Brent Fawns and David Griffy on trumpets.

-They were also one of the first bands involved in the skatepunk scene, appearing in Thrasher skateboarding magazine and on Thrashers Skate Rock compilation records, and had their own Big Boys skateboard designed by Pushead and produced by Zorlac Skateboards.
+They were also one of the first bands involved in the skatepunk scene, appearing in Thrasher skateboarding magazine and on Thrashers Skate Rock compilation records, and had their own Big Boys skateboard, the artwork of which was designed by the members themselves and produced by Zorlac Skateboards.
 After a Bad Brains show in Austin that ended in controversy involving Biscuit (and later inspired the songs "Brickwall" by Big Boys and "Pay to Come Along" by MDC), conflicts began to arise within the band, specifically between Biscuit and Chris.
 Big Boys played their last show very unexpectedly.
 Biscuit and Chris never spoke to each other again.